 Job hazard assessments provide the information employers need to make actionable changes.
 As such, performing a complete and accurate analysis of job tasks is only part of the overall goal.
 All information about hazards should be clearly organized, prioritized, and evaluated based on the control methods that can be used to address them.
 This may involve changes to anything from engineering procedures (which could change the machines used for a certain task) to administrative controls.

 When creating and implementing any plan to address hazards, promote workplace safety, and ensure compliance with applicable regulations, a comprehensive approach and experience can make all the difference.
-At Hendershot, Cannon & Hisey, P.C., we guide employers step-by-step through job hazard assessments, help them understand and address the regulations that apply, and assist in creating proactive policies that protect their workers and their compliance interests.
+At Hendershot, Cowart & Hisey, P.C., we guide employers step-by-step through job hazard assessments, help them understand and address the regulations that apply, and assist in creating proactive policies that protect their workers and their compliance interests.
 For more information about our OSHA law services, call (713) 489-2028 or contact us online.